-Our visiting fellowship is geared towards international and national trainees as well as practising radiologists, and offers an informal learning experience in Emergency Radiology at Vancouver General Hospital (VGH), British Columbia, Canada.
+Our visiting fellowship is geared towards international and national trainees as well as practicing radiologists and offers an informal learning experience in Emergency Radiology at Vancouver General Hospital (VGH), British Columbia, Canada.
 The fellowship is designed to enable trainees and radiologists to acquire basic or additional exposure and experience in ER.

 Mentoring in ER research and scientific writing is also offered.

 - Attend the daily image interpretation sessions in the ER.

 - Case discussion with clinical teams.

 - Attend daily 7:00–8:00 a.m.
 ER teaching conferences and 12:00–1:00 p.m.
 Radiology Department teaching conferences.